Here’s the latest in decentralized computing power on demand from Golem.

 Users choose what kind of task they have with the Golem task definition framework in order to get matched with the most suitable provider.
 Providers can decide how many CPU cores and how much RAM and disk space they want to rent to the Golem network.

-This system allows for seamless connections between users and providers.
-An automated node reputation system will prioritize and benefit the higher-quality providers.
+The purpose of the system is to allow for seamless connections between users and providers.
+An automated node reputation system is used to prioritize and benefit the providers that are categorized as high quality.

-In a world of increasingly demanding applications and projects that call for a lot of computing power, this offers limitless potential.
+In a world of increasingly demanding applications and projects that call for a lot of computing power, Golem presents itself as offering limitless potential.

 - Computer graphics.
-Golem stands to offer a much quicker and more cost-effective way of rendering CGI – and of otherwise boosting computer graphical power – than anything else.
+Golem describes itself as offering a much quicker and more cost-effective way of rendering CGI – and of otherwise boosting computer graphical power.

 - Machine learning.
 As we move into the age of AI and machine learning, a lot of processing power will be needed to facilitate it efficiently.

 - Cryptography and mining.
-Golem will be able to facilitate encryption, decryption and cryptocurrency mining.
+Golem states that it will be able to facilitate encryption, decryption and cryptocurrency mining.

 - Supercomputer analysis.
-Businesses, researchers and others can benefit from being able to access a huge amount of additional computing power on demand.
+Businesses, researchers and others can potentially access a huge amount of additional computing power on demand.

 - Decentralized on-demand web hosting.
-Businesses will be able to scale up quickly to meet demand for processing power and bandwidth.
+Golem maintains that businesses will be able to scale up quickly to meet demand for processing power and bandwidth.

 How to sell or trade Golem